- Frequently Asked Questions

 Search advocates serve as consultant-participants, advocating for best search-process practices and helping committees identify practices that minimize the effects of unconscious, unintentional biases.
 They are encouraged, but not required, for most searches.

-More details and resources are available from the Office of Equity and Inclusion.
+More details and resources are available from the Office of Equal Opportunity and Access.